Inhaúma-class corvette: Construction and service

 The first pair of Inhaúma-class ships were ordered for the Brazilian Navy on 15 February 1982 and the second pair on 9 January 1986.
 The number of ships in the class was initially intended to be 12, but this rose to 16 in 1986.
-The first two ships, Inhaúma and Jaceguai were constructed at the Arsenal de Marinha in Rio de Janeiro.
+The first two ships, Inhaúma and Jaceguai were constructed at the Rio de Janeiro Navy Arsenal.
 The contracts for the second pair, Júlio de Noronha and Frontin, were awarded to Verolme.
-However, while the second pair were under construction, the shipyard went bankrupt in 1991 and the incomplete hulls were taken to the Arsenal de Marinha for completion.
+However, while the second pair were under construction, the shipyard went bankrupt in 1991 and the incomplete hulls were taken to the Navy Arsenal for completion.
 The government of Brazil sought to find cheaper corvettes to construct and as a result, the number of ships in the class was cut to the four under construction.

 Inhaúma was the first to enter service in 1989 and Frontin was the last, in 1994.
-In 1994, a second improved version of the class comprising six ships was ordered by the Brazilian government from the Arsenal de Marinha.
+In 1994, a second improved version of the class comprising six ships was ordered by the Brazilian government from the Navy Arsenal.
 However, that version too was scaled back due to funding issues and only one, Barroso entered service in 2008.
 In late 2008, the Inhaúma class underwent modernisation.
 Beginning in 2015, Inhaúma-class ships began to be taken out of service.
 Frontin was the first to be taken out of service in 2015.
 On 17 April 2016, ex-Fortin was sunk in the Atlantic Ocean between Rio de Janeiro and Vitória in a naval exercise involving several warships of the Brazilian Navy.
 An Excocet SSM from was finished the ship.
 Inhaúma was taken out of service in 2016, followed by Jaceguai in 2019.